 - Undelivered emails - poorly designed emails may not get delivered.
 Emails that use certain spam keywords in the subject heading or content of the email are likely to be filtered out by email software and internet service providers.
 If you don’t keep your marketing lists up to date, you will find incorrect email addresses mean your messages won’t reach the right person.

 - Design problems - Your email must be designed so that it appears as it should across multiple devices and email providers.
 You may encounter a trade-off between design and functionality.
 Some people opt to receive text-only emails, consider how your message will look if this is the case.

 - Size issues - files need to be small enough to download quickly.
-Emails with a lot of images may take too long load, losing your audience’s interest.
+Emails containing many images may take too long to load, losing your audience’s interest.